The Case of the Counterfeit Lincoln

-An art conservator discovers fraudulence in a 19th century portrait of Mary Todd Lincoln.
-We shine a light on his detective work on Chicago Tonight at 7:00 pm.
+Art conservator Barry Bauman discovers fraudulence in a 19th century portrait of Mary Todd Lincoln.
+We shine a light on his detective work.

-Chicago Tonight spoke with Dr. James Cornelius, curator of the Lincoln Collection at the Abraham Lincoln Presidential Library & Museum.
-Read our Q&A:
+Below, a Q&A with Dr. James Cornelius, curator of the Lincoln Collection at the Abraham Lincoln Presidential Library & Museum.

 What was the story behind how the painting came into existence?